-The forthcoming exit of the UK from the EU, the potential withdrawal of Scotland from the UK, or prolonged periods of uncertainty relating to any of these possibilities, could result in significant macroeconomic deterioration, including, but not limited to, further decreases in global stock exchange indices, increased foreign exchange volatility (in particular a further weakening of the pound sterling against other leading currencies, with potential consequences for UK inflation), UK interest rates which remain 'lower for longer', decreased GDP in the UK or other markets in which the Group operates, energy and commodity market volatility and a downgrade of the UK's sovereign credit rating.
-In addition, there are increasing concerns that these events might push the UK, Eurozone and/or United States into an economic recession, any of which, were they to occur, would further destabilise the global financial markets and could have a material adverse effect on the Group's business, results of operations and overall financial condition.
+The forthcoming exit of the UK from the EU (Brexit) and prolonged periods of uncertainty relating to the UK's withdrawal, could result in significant macroeconomic deterioration, including, but not limited to, further decreases in global stock exchange indices, increased foreign exchange volatility (in particular a further weakening of the pound sterling against other leading currencies, with potential consequences for UK inflation), UK interest rates which remain 'lower for longer', decreased GDP in the UK or other markets in which the Group operates, energy and commodity market volatility and a downgrade of the UK's sovereign credit rating.
+In addition, there are concerns that these events might push the UK, Eurozone and/or United States into an economic recession, any of which, were they to occur, would further destabilise the global financial markets and could have a material adverse effect on the Group's business, results of operations and overall financial condition.
+However, the UK energy sector is less exposed to Brexit risks relative to some other sectors (such as export-led industries) and the Group, as an energy business is proportionately less exposed than a number of its competitors which have either EU parent companies or are heavily focussed on the manufacture of generating assets from EU markets.

-The UK's post-Brexit relationship with the EU has yet to be defined and there are a number of risks which the Group's businesses may face as a result, e.g. the possibility of tariffs on European cross-border trade in plant and equipment and/or possible restrictions on the cross-border movement of skilled labour required to support our business activities.

-The withdrawal of the UK from the EU is likely to affect the Group in a number of other ways.
-EUderived law applies or has been implemented in the UK across a wide range of areas, including energy market rules, the EU emissions trading system (ETS) participation and carbon pricing, data protection, intellectual property and tax and it is unclear when, how and to what extent UK law in these areas will in future diverge from European rules and regulation.
-In addition, because a significant proportion of the regulatory regime applicable to the Group is derived from EU directives and regulations, the UK's exit from the EU could materially change the regulatory framework applicable to the Group's operations.
+The UK's post-Brexit relationship with the EU has yet to be finally defined and there are a number of risks which the Group's businesses may face as a result, e.g. tariffs on European cross-border trade in plant and equipment and/or possible restrictions on the cross-border movement of skilled labour required to support the Group's business activities.
+The withdrawal of the UK from the EU is also likely to affect the Group in a number of other ways.
+EU-derived law applies or has been implemented in the UK across a wide range of areas, including energy market rules, the EU emissions trading system (ETS) participation and carbon pricing, data protection, intellectual property, consumer rights and tax and it is unclear when, how and to what extent UK law in these areas will in the medium to longer term future diverge from European rules and regulation, although we can now take some comfort from the European Union (Withdrawal) Act 2018, which will enable the transportation of existing EU law into UK law.
+As a significant proportion of the regulatory regime applicable to the Group is derived from EU directives and regulations, the UK's exit from the EU could lead to future changes in the regulatory framework applicable to the Group's operations.
 In particular, the energy industry in the UK is subject to substantial domestic and EU regulation, placing significant statutory obligations on the Group with regard to, amongst other factors, upstream activities, energy supply, imports and exports, the wholesale market and energy efficiency.
 For example, if UK trading standards or rules diverge from those of the EU in respect of the wholesale market (i.e. REMIT, Network Codes), as a result of future changes either in EU law which are not mirrored by the UK or vice versa, it could lead to additional obligations and restrictions being imposed on the Group, which may adversely impact its operations and increase operating costs and/or capital expenditure.
+The financial services market, which the Group's activities encompass, could also be similarly impacted.